White Wash, German Smear, or Slurry

 A type of mortar wash, German smear is achieved by tactfully smearing a mixture of mortar and portland cement onto the brick, leaving some of it exposed.
 Typically this process is done with white mortar.
 You can also achieve a variety of looks with the German Smear depending on how it's applied and the thickness of the coats.
 With this decorative wash you can expect a more "textured" look with some thinner and thicker spots.
 Most noteworthy, you'll usually only see German Smear on high-end construction and historic properties.

-Slurry is another type of mortar wash that is done by completely coating the area with several thick layers.
+Slurry is another type of mortar wash that is done by completely coating the area with a thick layer.
 Slurry uses the same materials as a German Smear but differs in the application.
 With a slurry there is full coverage of the masonry producing a stucco-type look but still allows the brick texture to show through.
 Typically, slurries are done with slightly tanner mortar colors.
 This is an excellent way to achieve the stucco look without the maintenance and cost of traditional stucco.

 Each of these mortar wash looks have become increasingly desirable in recent years as a way of giving the home a rustic but modern look.